 Workers' compensation benefits depend, in part, upon your average weekly income at the time of the onset of your injury or illness.
 These benefits will pay out a percentage of your average weekly wages (AWW) for time away from work with a physician's recommendation.
 A successful and effective workers' compensation claim may include one or more of the following benefit types:

 An attorney can help you pursue every benefit for which you are eligible.
 Call today to secure experienced legal counsel to assist you in your workers' compensation claim.

-At Law Firm of Oklahoma, you can receive a free case review for more personalized information regarding your specific case.
+At the Law Firm of Oklahoma, you can receive a free case review for more personalized information regarding your specific case.
 If you choose to hire one of our attorneys, you will not pay any fees unless you successfully receive benefits for your claim.
-To find out more, call (405) 608-4990 today to schedule your complimentary consultation with an experienced Oklahoma workers’ compensation lawyer.
+To find out more, call (405) 608-4990 today to schedule your complimentary consultation with an experienced Oklahoma workers' compensation lawyer.